-There are no formal entry requirements for this course, although potential learners will attend an interview with the course tutors and be assessed on their level of Maths and English.
-Learners should demonstrate a desire to work in the Travel and Tourism industry and the ability to write and converse in English.
+There are no formal entry requirements for this course, although you will need to attend an interview with the course tutors and be assessed on your level of Maths and English.
+You'll need to demonstrate a desire to work in the Travel and Tourism industry and the ability to write and converse in English.

 This is a high quality foundation course covering a range of topics, some which are specific to Travel, Aviation and Hospitality, and others to develop your wider skills.
 You will study the BTEC Level 1 Diploma in Travel and Tourism which includes units such as Recommending Package Holidays and Working as a Holiday Rep. Other units are linked to personal development, such as Teamwork and Careers in Travel.
 Learners also have the opportunity to study an additional Level 1 NCFE qualification, Introduction to the Aviation Industry.

 Functional Skills qualifications will enhance learners’ basic skills in Maths and English - an entry requirement for many jobs in the Travel, Aviation and Hospitality sectors.